theDataQuad/covidWebapp/README.md

 # COVID WebApp
 This project is intended to be a "learning by doing" experience for the developer team.
-This was a learning-oriented project done by the devolepers to learn more about git, flask, dash, plotly, deployment,etc and to get the practical experience handling a project.
+This was a learning-oriented project done by the devolepers to learn more about git, flask, dash, plotly, deployment,etc and to get the practical experience in handling a project.
 The whole project was done with the data from COVID INDIA API.
 In this project we created visualization of COVID and vaccination status which includes the statewise Deathrate,Tested cases,Confirmed cases,Recovered cases,Deceased Cases.
 Plotly, being more sophisticated is used as data visualization tool  for creating elaborate plots more efficiently.